phil-shenk/linalglib/README.md

 # linalglib
-simple linear algebra library for 4D vectors for use in CS1566 - computer graphics
+simple, straightforward linear algebra library for 4D vectors for use in computer graphics applications

+ - note: matrices are represented in **column-major order**